DURATION

 Driving

 Lace up your boots for a second day of hiking along the Pekoe Trail, following a mountainous path rarely explored by other travellers.
-Begin with a visit to a remote tea plantation and see the friendly community busy with tea-picking.
-Next, zig-zag through an incredibly diverse landscape ranging from pine and eucalyptus forests, misty tea estates, leafy valleys and tunnels.
+Hike via remote tea plantations and see the friendly community busy with tea-picking.
+Next, zig-zag through an incredibly diverse landscape ranging from pine and eucalyptus forests, misty tea estates, leafy valleys and dense jungle trails.
 If you are lucky you may even spot some rare wildlife such as toque macaques, purple-faced langurs, Sri Lankan spotted chevrotain, or grizzled giant squirrels.
 With your trek over, relax into a four-hour drive south towards Talalla, Sri Lanka’s most peaceful protected beach and the gateway to a pristine cove of turquoise water fringed by lush jungle.
-Kick back into beach life on the golden sand, catch a sunset and enjoy a few drinks and dinner in the village.
+Kick back into beach life on the golden sand, catch a sunset and enjoy a few drinks and dinner by the ocean.

 Day 10